Dors-Coding-School/ToDo-App-HTML-CSS-JS/README.md

 - Append this list item to the unordered list in the HTML.
 - Clear the input field to allow for the entry of a new task.

+## How to Run Your Website:
+1. Navigate to the root directory of this exercise in your terminal or command prompt.
+2. Run the command `htpp-server`

 ## How to Run Tests:
 After completing the exercise, you can run the provided tests to ensure that your ToDo application is functioning as expected:

 1. Navigate to the root directory of this exercise in your terminal or command prompt.
 2. Run the command `npm install` to install the necessary testing dependencies (only needs to be done once).
+3. Run the command `sudo apt-get update` and then `sudo apt-get install -y libxshmfence1`
-3. Run the command `npm test` to execute the tests.
+4. Run the command `npm test` to execute the tests.
-4. If all goes well, you should see a message indicating the tests that passed.
+5. If all goes well, you should see a message indicating the tests that passed.
 If there are issues, the failed tests will provide hints or messages to help you identify the problem.